reactphp/http/README.md

 The constructor is internal, you SHOULD NOT call this yourself.
 The `Server` is responsible for emitting `Request` and `Response` objects.

+The `Response` will automatically use the same HTTP protocol version as the corresponding `Request`.

 See the above usage example and the class outline for details.

 #### writeContinue()